For business owners, measuring statistical significance in marketing is crucial. It helps marketers make decisions by using reliable, accurate data.

 This simple example highlights the importance of understanding the distinction between correlation and causation in data analysis.
 It is vital to examine all possible factors that may be influencing the relationship between variables before making any conclusions about cause and effect.

-A/B Tasting for Marketers – A Practical Application of Statistical Significance
+A/B Testing for Marketers – A Practical Application of Statistical Significance in Marketing

-A/B split testing is a common method used in marketing to test an alternative hypothesis (such as two different landing pages or two different email subject lines) and determine which one is more effective.
+A/B split testing is a common method used in marketing to test an alternative hypothesis (such as two different landing pages, or two different email subject lines, or two offers) and determine which one is more effective.
 A/B split testing compares different versions of ad campaigns, headlines, or the offer conversion rate to determine which performs better.
-A marketer will calculate statistical significance to determine whether or not the results of the test are significant.
+A marketer calculates the statistical significance of the resulting change to determine whether or not the results of the test are significant.

 Setting Up a Test